patricklafrance/wmfnext-shell/README.md

 >    }
 > }
 > ```

+> There's an underlying function supporting the `createModulePlugin()` function called `createModuleConfiguration()`.
+If you prefer to create the ModuleFederationPlugin plugin instance by yourself but still want to benefit from a preconfigured options object, use this function instead.

 👉 Finally, add your [TypeScript configuration](https://www.typescriptlang.org/docs/handbook/tsconfig-json.html) at the root of the project and a command in the `package.json` file to start Webpack in development mode.